chenw20/wenlongchen.github.io/_pages/about.md

 I am a 2nd-year PhD student in Machine Learning at Imperial College London, supervised by [Yingzhen Li](http://yingzhenli.net/home/en/).
 I obtained my MPhil degree in Machine Learning and Machine Intelligence from the University of Cambridge in 2020, supervised by [José Miguel Hernández-Lobato](https://jmhl.org/).
 Before that, I graduated with a BSc (Hons) in Mathematics and Statistics from McMaster University.

-During my PhD, I will mainly study uncertainty estimation, Bayesian deep learning and approximate inference.
+During my PhD, I mainly study uncertainty estimation, Bayesian deep learning and approximate inference.
 In general, I am also interested in probabilistic graphical model design, meta learning, causality and explainable AI.
 I aim to develop reliable algorithms with improved generalization, robustness and interpretability.

 <br>